-1863 - World Professional Sculling Championship - def. by Robert Chambers (
+1863 - World Professional Sculling Championship - def. by Robert Chambers (UK) in London.

 Professional sculling and rowing in Australia were well established with the first professional rowing race reported as being in 1805.
 These were challenge races between Sydney watermen and crews from visiting ships.
 The Collector of Customs, Captain John Piper, had a good crew and challenged crews from three merchant vessels for the huge stake of 200 guineas.

 Regattas commenced by 1827 but professional sculling in the form which created World Champions did not commence until about 1850.
 A strong field of great scullers was created including Dick Green, John McGrath, Michael Rush, Elias Laycock and Edward Trickett.

 Richard Green came from a boatbuilding family and, as chance would have it, the Green and Trickett properties were adjacent to each other in George Street, Greenwich in Sydney.

 The Green's boats were moored with the boats used by the Tricketts in their quarrying business.
 When Ned Trickett was in his early teens, Green had made a name for himself in professional sculling both in Australia and in the UK.

 Gordon Trickett in his book Ned Trickett Champion Sculler of the World concludes that:

 "It was probably Dick Green, more than anyone else, who encouraged these three Trickett boys in their competitive rowing, and helped them develop their skills that would stand by them over the years to come.
 Ned's expertise and strength were clearly evident quite early to Dick Green who quietly and thoroughly coached him through the grind of skilful rowing."

 The Sydney Morning Herald on 9th March 1950 on page 10 reports on his grandson but contains information on Richard Green: